 Thomas has already successfully completed the Yukon River Quest 4 times among the top 3 solo kayakers and finished in 2017 as the captain of the team 1st place in the Voyageur category and overall.
 He paddled more than 20,000 km on the Yukon between Whitehorse and Dawson City in the past 15 years.

 Besides his canoe experience, Thomas guided Alpine skigroups for many years in the European Alps.
 His knowledge in winter sport activities is very valuable for our extended individual winter program.

 Since 2006 his wife Kelly is working in the company as well.
 Next to her adventure tourism studies, Kelly has practicle experience as a wilderness guide.
 Her skills and education in watersports and wilderness first aid as well as volunteering with ski patrol, are an addition to our tours.

 Our qualified guides are familiar with the nature, wildlife and know how to handle difficult situations as well as the weather conditions in the Yukon.
 They can give you secret tips and special information about remote areas.
 We are definitely interested in planning and guiding your “adventure of a lifetime”.
 Satisfaction and safety of our customers are very important for our company !

 Since 2004 the company operates under:

-It is our goal to show our clients the untouched nature and unique biodiversity of the Yukon.
-We prefer travelling with small groups to guarantee a unforgettable experience and nature display.
+It is our goal to show our guests the untouched nature and unique biodiversity of the Yukon.
+We prefer travelling with small groups to guarantee an unforgettable experience and nature display.
 Continuously rising numbers confirm customer satisfaction with our services and the quality of our tours.